NSW CAPO's Closing the Gap Workshops

 Image

-To prepare for the workshops, please download and read the workshop pack.
+To prepare for the workshops, please download and read the discussion paper.

-Please note, notes will be taken during the engagements and meetings.
-These notes may inform the final report.
+Please note, notes will be taken during the workshops and these notes may inform the final report.

 The final report will name communities and organisations that participated in the project, but will not attribute any specific comments or ideas to any individual or organisation.